jlywxy/mipi-lcd-sharp-ssd2828/readme.md

 5. Low-Temperature Soldering Tin

 * A type of soldering tin which melting point is only 138 celsius high.
 It has 58% Bismuth(Bi) and 42% Stannum(Sn) to make such a low melting point.
 This temperature is so important for those not heat-resistant components such as LEDs and MEMS components.
 However, it's definitely not recommended for connector soldering, which will cause unsoldering and rosin-joint, because this type of soldering tin is fragile.

+### Another performance tests
+1. SSD2828 and LCD overclock is viable.(See Availablity Test above)
+2. Using 3.3v or lower voltage for LCD AVDD+/- may still take the screen 'alive', but with lower brightness.